+CSWE accreditation standards require practicum education students to receive a minimum of one hour of weekly supervision by a qualified individual.
+(See previous section on practicum instructor and site supervisor.)
 If a student is interested in a placement at an agency that does not have someone who meets the criteria to serve as practicum instructor, student needs to inform the practicum administrator as soon as possible.
-At times, other people affiliated with that agency (i.e. other staff, volunteers, board members, etc.) are willing to provide that supervision.
+At times, other people affiliated with that agency (i.e. other staff, volunteers, board members, etc.) are willing to provide that on-site supervision.
 We will support students in identifying an appropriate person for this role but are unable to guarantee the availability of UISSW faculty, PhD students, or other community members to serve in this capacity.
+Supervisory agreements must be confirmed prior to the start of the practicum.